What’s a good or bad credit score and how it impacts how lenders decide on your loan applications.

 It’s based on the analysis performed by credit bureaus in South Africa.
 The score is carefully calculated based on your experience with paying debt or credit to help lenders make the right loan approval decision.

-Simply, the higher the score, the better the chance you’ll have to qualify for the loan.
+The higher the score, the better the chance you’ll have to qualify for the loan.

 Why is Credit Score so Important?